Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which neighborhoods will see the highest price growth in Laos in 2026?

-As of January 2026, the neighborhoods expected to see the highest price growth in Laos are Xaysettha and Sikhottabong districts in Vientiane (benefiting from BRT rollout and logistics connectivity), plus accessible outskirts of Luang Prabang where tourism-driven rental demand remains strong without heritage-zone building restrictions.
+As of early 2026, the neighborhoods most likely to lead price growth in Laos in 2026 are Xaysettha and Sikhottabong Districts in Vientiane, where infrastructure improvements are already in motion, as well as accessible outskirts of Luang Prabang where tourism-driven rental demand continues to build.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Laos.